 - Measure your pet’s food.
 Without measuring, it's easy to overfeed.

 - Omit feeding food from the table.
 Often, eliminating feeding table scraps is sufficient to achieve the desired weight reduction.
-Keeping your pet away from the area where the food is being prepared and served helps retrain it not to beg for or expect table scraps.
+Keeping your pet away from the area where the food is being prepared and served helps retrain him/her not to beg for or expect table scraps.

 - Do not feed high-calorie treats.

 - If you are omitting table scraps or reducing the amount of food being offered, feed the daily amount in two or three servings.
-You will feed less, but help prevent your pet from feeling hungry and help keep it from begging.
+You will feed less, but help prevent your pet from feeling hungry and help keep him/her from begging.

 - Do not allow your pet to have access to garbage cans or other sources of additional food.